-- The knowledge of the basic building blocks of a simulation program. - · The capability to use statistical tools for system modelling. - The capability to use simulation software such as Arena.
+- The knowledge of the basic building blocks of a simulation program. - The capability to use statistical tools for discrete-event system modelling. - Understanding of performance measures such as throughput, queue size, response time, pUrobability of loss, and their relation to system parameters. - The capability to use simulation software such as Arena.

-Network Management
+321 8354 Network Management